-A little levity can go a long way when when it comes to error messages.
+A little levity can go a long way when it comes to error messages.
 Sure, it’s not fun when something goes wrong.
 But if you do it right, you can use that opportunity to have a little fun and share your personality with your users.

 This error message from Freshbooks does a great job of telling you not only what went wrong and how to fix it, but doing it in a relatable and fun way that just might make you smile.

 Here’s another one from Trello.
-The cute illustration of the company’s mascot, Taco, immediately makes me a little less annoyed I can’t get what I’m looking for, and makes me feel like they appreciate me enough to put some effort into such a small but important bit of copy.
+The cute illustration of the company’s mascot, Taco, immediately makes me a little less annoyed I can’t get what I’m looking for and makes me feel like they appreciate me enough to put some effort into such a small but important bit of copy.

 A note on using humor in error messages: While it’s great to lighten things up when you can, remember that your users are still encountering an issue.
 You can still be empathic while showing your personality, but be sure not to get overly cute or dismissive.
 The last thing you want is for users to feel like you aren’t taking their situation seriously.

 Error messages are a part of digital life.
 We need them.
-But that doesn’t mean they have to be be robotic or boring.
-Craft your error messages with these tips in mind and your users will much more likely to smile rather than swear when they get an error.
+But that doesn’t mean they have to be robotic or boring.
+Craft your error messages with these tips in mind and your users will be much more likely to smile rather than swear when they get an error.